rust-lang/rfcs/text/0000-binary-ops-specialization.md

 [motivation]: #motivation

 Operator overloading brings a lot of convenience into usage of data types.
-When a Rust type is one of multiple representations of the same underlying data type (usually indicated by implementing the same `Borrow<T>`), it makes sense to define binary operator trait impls that work between each pair of these types.
+For a set of Rust types which provide different representations of the same underlying data type (usually indicated by implementing the same `Borrow<T>`), it makes sense to define binary operator trait impls that apply between each pair of these types.
 However, with proliferation of special-purpose representations of widely used data types, such as byte arrays and strings, the number of possible such pairs undergoes a combinatorial explosion.
 Each of